iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 makes sense to implement it in discrete phases).

 Restriction: It must be a valid Python identifier, so `.` is impossible.
-It also should be possible to parse it without too many case distinctions, double underscores might not be very future-proof given they are used extensively in Python.
+It also should be possible to parse it without too many case distinctions.

 Alternatives might be (very open for discussion here):

-1. Triple underscores
+1. double underscores

    - Pro: